 How many times have you had a medical or first aid issue occur during the middle of the night or on a weekend when getting help would be difficult?
 Or, equally bad, help is available but only at a hospital emergency room an hour a way?
 What if the power was out, roads were blocked, or there was something going on that precluded EMTs coming to the rescue?

 What I describe are typical survival scenarios and those that we, as Preppers, plan for.
-I don’t know about you, but for medical and first aid emergencies, I don’t rely on free information on the internet or free eBooks on Amazon.
+I don’t know about you, but for medical and first aid emergencies, I don’t rely on free information on the internet or free eBooks.
 I want real information, written by real doctors who have practiced medicine on real people.

 With that introduction, I want to introduce you to Dr. James Hubbard’s newest book, The Survival Doctor’s Complete Handbook.
 Many of you might recall two of James previous books from earlier book festivals: First Aid: Fundamentals for Survival and Duct Tape 911.
 His latest book takes things a step further and is an all-around handbook for dealing with a much broader variety of medical related things that can and do happen when professional help is not available.

 In The Survival Doctor’s Complete Handbook there is a section describing how to close a scalp wound.
 James starts by saying that unless you are bald, tape is not going to stick.
 True enough and funny how I never considered that.
 Whereas you can use superglue to close things up, he suggest using the hair on either side of the wound to cinch things up nice and tight until it is closed.
 This advice is coupled with easy to follow illustrations that even I can follow.

 Below you will find an all-new Backdoor Survival interview with James, plus I have two copies of his book up for grabs in a giveaway.
 Enjoy the interview then be sure to check in below to learn about the giveaway.

 An Interview with James Hubbard, Author of The Survival Doctor’s Complete Handbook